 store-bought mayonnaise rarely makes anyone sick; still, to be on the safe side, check out our outdoor entertaining hacks to see how you can use a simple shower cap and some ice to make snugly fitting bowl covers that keep things chill.
 And if you need to take your pasta salad on a journey, see our favorite stylish coolers and picnic baskets for packing your food to go all summer long.A note on food safety: some of these forgo mayo, but contrary to popular belief,

 Here are 11 of our favorite summer pasta salad recipes and spins on the classic summer side.

 Simplicity and vividness of flavor are the appeal with this time-honored potluck charmer: fresh basil pesto, fresh mozzarella, freshly grated parmesan, freshly cooked penne rigate—are you catching the thread?
 Get our Classic Pesto Pasta Salad recipe.

-FabQuality Reusable Silicone Lids, $12.99 on Amazon
+FabQuality Reusable Silicone Lids, $6.99 from Amazon

 This set of stretchy silicone lids includes various sizes to fit all your bowls and help you cut down on foil and plastic wrap.

 Conchiglie (conch-shell pasta) shares bowl space with the freshest, sweetest veggies from the summer farmers’ market: corn, zucchini, and cherry tomatoes; grilling them before tossing them in gives them a smoky summer note.
 Crumbled feta and cilantro make it feel extra easy-going.
 Get our Grilled Summer Vegetable Pasta Salad recipe.